xdslproject/xdsl/docs/book/src/ir/index.md

 # Intermediate Representation (IR)

-TODO: This section dissects how simple operations are defined, and invites the reader
-TODO: to reimplement them.
+TODO: This section dissects how simple operations are defined, and invites the reader to reimplement them.